-A. Replace comfort stations #3 and #4
+A. Replace Comfort Stations #3 and #8

-There are currently 8 showers available to campers which is 14 showers deficient of meeting DEC design standards.
+There are currently eight showers available to campers which is 14 showers deficient of meeting DEC design standards.
 In addition, in 2014 the existing shower building was noted to lack required accessibility design standards.
 Comfort Station #3 is currently a vault style toilet building and not in use.
 It is located to the east of the existing shower building.
 Comfort station #8 is located in an area south of the existing shower building.
 Replacement of both of these buildings will remedy deficiencies noted above.
-The new buildings will also be adjacent to universal campsites proposed in management action D.
+The new buildings will be adjacent to universal campsites proposed in management action D.